This is what happens when the year ends:

 The Iowa river is dark brown, you look and cannot see the bottom

-on the morning runs, I think to myself: it will change color
+on the morning runs, I think to myself:

 take second skin, save face on the surface